techrah/techrah.github.io/_posts/2020-09-27-deep-dive-a-b-testing-and-early-peeking.md

 ## Further Reading

 - [How Etsy Handles Peeking in A/B Testing (by Callie McRee and Kelly Shen)][5] discusses some types of sequential testing and the one that Etsy ultimately settled on.
-- [The fourth Ghost of Experimentation: Peeking (By Lizzie Eardley, with Tom Oliver)][6] explains the peeking problem using multiple simulations and goes in a bit more detail about solutions to the peeking problem.
+- [The fourth Ghost of Experimentation: Peeking (By Lizzie Eardley, with Tom Oliver)][6] explains the peeking problem using multiple simulations for illustration and goes in a bit more detail about solutions to the peeking problem.
 - [The New Stats Engine (Pekelis, Walsh, Johari)][11] Sequential testing at Optimizely
 - [Explore vs Exploit Dilemma in Multi-Armed Bandits (by Kenneth Foo)][7] explains the concept of Multi-Armed Bandits in the context of A/B Testing.
 - [Bayesian A/B Testing at VWO (by Chris Stucchio)][12] goes into detail about Bayesian A/B Testing at VWO (Visual Website Optimizer).